RJbalikian/SPRIT-HVSR/README.md

 - API Documentation [here](https://rjbalikian.github.io/SPRIT-HVSR/main.html)
 - See Wiki for more tips, tutorials, usage guidelines, troubleshooting, and other information [here](https://github.com/RJbalikian/SPRIT-HVSR/wiki)
 - Pypi repository [here](https://pypi.org/project/sprit/)

+# Web App
+An experimental, browser based web app is available for use via Streamlit. you can find this at (sprithvsr.streamlit.app)[https://sprithvsr.streamlit.app]

 # Dependencies
 Aside from the modules in the python standard library, the following package dependencies must be installed in your environment for this package to work